 5.2 Scope:

-This recommended practice specifies an access network based on the family of IEEE 802 Standards.
-It provides a Network Reference Model, including entities and reference points, along with behavioral and functional descriptions of communications among those entities.
+This recommended practice specifies an access network utilizing data link technologies based on the family of IEEE 802 Standards.
+It provides a Network Reference Model, including entities and reference points along with behavioral and functional descriptions of communications among those entities.

 5.3 Is the completion of this standard dependent upon the completion of another standard: No